History of Georgia (U.S. state): European exploration

-At the time of European colonization of the Americas, the historic Iroquoian-speaking Cherokee and Muskogean-speaking Yamasee & Hitchiti peoples lived throughout Georgia.
+At the time of European colonization of the Americas, the historic Iroquoian-speaking Cherokee and Muskogean-speaking Yamasee and Hitchiti peoples lived throughout Georgia.

 The coastal regions were occupied by groups of small, Muskogean-speaking tribes with a loosely shared heritage, consisting mostly of the Guale-associated groups to the east and the Timucua group to the south.
 This group of 35 tribes had lands that extended into central Florida; they were bordered by the Hitchiti and their territory to the west.

-The Muskogean peoples were related by language to the three large Muskogean nations that occupied territories between the Mississippi River and the Cherokee: the Choctaw, Chickasaw and Coushatta.
+The Muskogean peoples were related by language to the three large Muskogean nations that occupied territories between the Mississippi River and the Cherokee: the Choctaw, Chickasaw, and Coushatta.
 There were also a few other small Muskogean tribes along the Florida-Alabama Gulf Coast region.
 Archaeology shows that these historic peoples were in this region, at the very least, from the 12th century to colonial times.
 The name for Appalachia came from the Timucuan language, and a specific group from northern Florida called the Apalachee.

 Spanish explorer Juan Ponce de León may have sailed along the coast during his exploration of Florida.
 In 1526, Lucas Vázquez de Ayllón attempted to establish a colony on an island, possibly near St. Catherines Island.
 At San Miguel de Gualdape, the first Catholic Mass took place in the boundaries of what are today the United States.

-From 1539 to 1542 Hernando de Soto, a Spanish conquistador, led the first European expedition deep into the territory of the modern-day southern United States searching for gold, and a passage to China.
+From 1539 to 1542 Hernando de Soto, a Spanish conquistador, led the first European expedition deep into the territory of the modern-day southern United States, searching for gold and a passage to China.
 A vast undertaking, de Soto's North American expedition ranged across parts of the modern states of Florida, South Carolina, North Carolina, Alabama, Mississippi, Arkansas, Louisiana, and Texas.
 His expedition traversed much of the state of Georgia from south to north, and it recorded encountering many native groups along the way.
 These have largely been identified as part of the Mississippian culture and its chiefdoms.

 An expedition of French Protestants founded the colonial settlement of Charlesfort in 1562 on Parris Island off the coast of South Carolina.
-Jean Ribault and his party of French Huguenots settled an area in the Port Royal Sound area of present-day South Carolina.
-Within a year the colony failed.
+Jean Ribault and his party of French Huguenots settled an area in the Port Royal Sound area of present-day South Carolina.Within a year the colony failed.
 Most of the colonists followed René Goulaine de Laudonnière south and founded a new outpost called Fort Caroline in present-day Florida.